kubernetes/contributor-site/content/en/events/kcc2020/_index.md

 #### When does the event end?
 December 13th 2020

-#### What is Discord?
+#### Where is the celebration being held?
-[Discord](https://discord.com/) is a hosted online communication platform similar to Slack, but with a focus on voice and video in addition to text base chat.
+The celebration will be hosted on [Discord](https://discord.com/), a hosted online communication platform similar to Slack, but with a focus on voice and video in addition to text base chat.
 It’s been built [to support the hosting of a safe, positive and inclusive space.](https://discord.com/safety)

 #### Are family/friends allowed?
 Yes!
 Please have them register as a family/friend and use the email you registered with as the reference.
 They must agree to abide by the Code of Conduct while attending.